 During the last eight quarters, the Company's net loss has ranged between \$18,374 and \$1,926.
-In the time period reflected, the largest losses have been recorded for the third quarter which is when the Company's summer drill programs occur at each of its Canadian projects while the losses recorded in the first quarter of each year tend to be relatively low as the Company's exploration efforts are limited to Peru during these months.
-Furthermore, the 2017 losses exceeded those in the respective 2018 quarters due to the larger scale programs completed in 2017 while in 2018 the Company completed more focused, smaller-scale programs.
+In the time period reflected, the largest losses have been recorded for the third quarter which is when the Company's summer drill programs occur at each of its Canadian projects while the losses recorded in the first quarter of each year tend to be relatively low as the Company's exploration efforts are limited to Peru during these months, however the comparatively high losses for Q4 2017 and Q1 2018 related to the Company's initial drill program that was completed at its Huilacollo project in Peru.